 The procedure undertaken should a staff member be requested to attend care conferences are as follows:

-• The professional, according to Children First Guidelines, should always be informed when children and/or parents/guardians are going to be present at child protection conferences.
-Any school personnel who may have a concern about parent/guardian involvement should contact chairperson of child protection conference in advance for guidance
+- The professional, according to Children First Guidelines, should always be informed when children and/or parents/guardians are going to be present at child protection conferences.
+Any school personnel who may have a concern about parent/guardian involvement should contact the lead case worker of the child protection conference in advance for guidance.

 Roles and Responsibilities of Child Protection Participants

-Not withstanding the pivotal role of the chairperson, the quality and effectiveness of a child protection conference will depend on the willingness and commitment of all participants, particularly with regard to the following factors:
+Notwithstanding the pivotal role of the lead case worker, the quality and effectiveness of a child protection conference will depend on the willingness and commitment of all participants, particularly with regard to the following factors:

 - Provision of written reports which cover information about the child and parents/carers, past and present concerns, own current involvement and factually based assessment of the current situation and recommendations.